1XPotatoX1/1XPotatoX1.github.io/docs/index.md

         -- Here we will place the entire transformation script (True) else
-        -- Here we will place the entire untransformation script (False) end
+        -- Here we will place the entire untransformation script (False) end -- Finish line of the toggle If/Else statement end
 ```